itsbenweeks/itsbenweeks.spellbook/README.md

-├── README.md               <- This readme for people who are curious about this repo ├── computer_architecture   <- projects and notes relating to computer architecture ├── data_science            <- A collection of cookiecutter data science projects ├── database_architecture   <- Projects relating to database architecture ├── machine_learning        <- Projects relating to machine learning.
+├── README.md               <- This readme for people who are curious about this repo ├── computer_architecture   <- projects and notes relating to computer architecture ├── data_science            <- A collection of cookiecutter data science projects ├── database_architecture   <- Projects relating to database architecture.
+├── homelad                 <- Projects relating to homelab/self hosting.
+├── machine_learning        <- Projects relating to machine learning.
 ├── scratch                 <- Miscellanious notes and musings ├── web_apps                <- A collection of lite web application projects